 You can’t regenerate a destroyed creature.
 Any creature destroyed goes to the graveyard, while regenerate only affects creatures on the battlefield.
 Instead, it would be best to regenerate a creature before it is destroyed to save it.

 Learning how the stack works can help here.
-Even if your creature would suffer lethal damage or be destroyed by a card effect, it is possible to save it.
+Even if your creature would take lethal damage or be destroyed by a card effect, it is possible to save it.
 You can activate a regenerate ability at instant speed, which will save the creature from destruction.
 However, if the spell or ability to kill it has already been resolved, you can’t regenerate anymore.

 Does Regenerate Stop Combat Damage?